t3hpr1m3/codingprime.com/src/blog/2014/03/tmux-plus-vagrant-is-win.md

 title: Tmux + Vagrant = win!
 date: 2014-03-16 16:33
 author: Josh Williams
-template: post.jade
+layout: post.pug
 ---
-In my quest to [become one with my Air](../02/adapting-to-mac/), I've been in search of the best tooling to keep my workflow smooth.
+In my quest to [become one with my Air](/blog/2014/02/adapting-to-mac), I've been in search of the best tooling to keep my workflow smooth.
 I did some playing around with MacVim, running rbenv in OSX, and various IRC clients.
 After a lot of hand-wringing and head-scratching, I think I've come up with the